CIHIE Ceased Services on Feb 8, 2019.

-The Communities of Illinois Health Information Exchange (CIHIE) is a not-for-profit collaborative, created by healthcare providers to help make it easier for patient records to be accessible when and where needed.
+The Communities of Illinois Health Information Exchange (CIHIE) was originally established in 2009 as a not-for-profit collaborative, created by healthcare providers to help make it easier for patient records to be accessible when and where needed.

 Timely access to patient records minimizes wait time for treatment, reduces costly duplication of services and supports safer care.
 We believed this when CIHIE began and we still believe this today.

 However, healthcare looks different today than it did when we began in 2009.
 There are now viable alternatives to exchanging data that did not exist when CIHIE was formed.